sileht/python-jsonpath-rw-ext/README.rst

 ---------------------------

-Operations are done with python operators and allows types that python allows, and return None if the operation can be done due to imcompatible types.
+Operations are done with python operators and allows types that python allows, and return [] if the operation can be done due to incompatible types.

-When operators are used, a jsonpath must be be fully defined otherwise if jsonpath-rw-ext can't known if expression is a string or a jsonpath field, it will choice string.
+When operators are used, a jsonpath must be be fully defined otherwise jsonpath-rw-ext can't known if the expression is a string or a jsonpath field, in this case it will choice string as type.

 Example with data::